-We are the co-initiators of 'Project Recovery', along with the World Federation of Haemophilia (WFH), aiming to provide free medications for patients in developing countries (currently inactive).
+In this regard, we were one of the initiators of the 'Project Recovery' of the World Federation of Hemophilia (WFH) to provide free medicines for patients in developing countries.
 We also support the Global Alliance for Progress (GAP), a WFH programme aiming to improve diagnosis and treatment of haemophilia patients in countries with a shortage of medical treatment.
 Thus far, this project has considerably improved the status of over 40,000 patients in 33 countries.